 Listening as An Art and Skill for Improving Relationships

-There was a time when I used to be the guy who talked more than he listened, that may be still true, but the difference is that I listen today.
+There was a time when I used to be the guy who talked more than he listened; that may still be true, but the difference is that I listen today.
 I do not just hear your words when you speak; I actually listen to you.
 The difference may seem subtle on the surface; my experience demonstrates that the results are fairly profound.
-People enjoy being acknowledged and recognized, who doesn’t want the person they are communicating with to understand what they are saying?
+People enjoy being acknowledged and recognized; who doesn’t want the person they are communicating with to understand what they are saying?

 I laugh every time I view this video on listening.
 Of course, it is not realistic, but I think it’s closer to reality than many of us would like to believe about ourselves.
 Broad sweeping generalization alert: Men and women listen differently, not just what we listen to, but also how we listen and respond to each other.